eMediaCode/hack-clustering/README.md

 ## Overview

 I built two k-means models to identify whether two hackers or three hackers were involved in an attack.
-Models were built using the [Apache Spark MLlib](https://spark.apache.org/docs/latest/ml-guide.html) library.
+Models were built using the [Spark MLlib](https://spark.apache.org/docs/latest/ml-guide.html) library.
 The inputs are numeric values.
 There is no output because this is a clustering project.

 The final result based on cluster analysis was that there were only **two** hackers involved with the attacks.

 ## Dependencies

-- spark
+- pyspark

 Install dependencies using [pip](https://pip.pypa.io/en/stable/).